-We walk around outside and I see the patch of pine trees that my Great Grandfather planted for his Grandchildren.
+We walk around outside and I see the patch of pine trees that my great grandfather planted for his grandchildren.
 They are over 60 years old and are so tall.
 It’s peaceful there and the energy is good.
-My Uncle walks to the car to bring Grandma’s ashes out.
+My Uncle walks to the car to bring Ggandma’s ashes out.
 They are much heavier and lighter in color than I would have imagined.
 The wind is blowing South East.
-We form a semi circle around a plaque on a large stone that says that is where my Great Grandfather planted all of those trees.
+We form a semi circle around a plaque on a large stone that says that is where my great grandfather planted all of those trees.

-4pm we head to my Uncle’s farm and it’s just as amazing as I remember.
+At 4 p.m. we head to my uncle’s farm and it’s just as amazing as I remember.
 It’s been about 25 years since I’ve been there and it’s the first time we’re there with our cousins.
 The water is crystal clear and fresh from a well.
 There are fields of sunflowers (not quite in bloom), this beautiful tall grass, and the most gorgeous Weeping Willow I have ever seen.
 And another memory flashes in my mind.
-The Weeping Willow in our backyard at the house my Dad built in Beloit.
-And the brown swing my Grandfather built that I’ve always been sad my parents didn’t bring to Atlanta.
+The Weeping Willow in our backyard at the house my dad built in Beloit.
+And the brown swing my grandfather built that I’ve always been sad my parents didn’t bring to Atlanta.

 Midwestern sunsets feel like home.
 You can see for miles and miles and the colors are like nothing I’ve ever seen.
 We say our goodbyes and get in the car.
 As soon as I close the door I see a lightening bug (now my Southern accent comes out a bit) and cheer with delight.
 Dad stops near the end of the driveway and tells me exactly where to look for them.
 We wait, patiently to see their amazing flickers.
 He urges me to get out of the car and catch one.